BUSTED: Teens Who Invaded Popular Bergen Farm, Abused Animals Identified

 None of them were wearing masks, by the way.

-Abma got photos -- including one of a blond-haired girl wearing bangles, a navel ring, tattered jeans and black sneakers with black laces -- riding a donkey named Daisy with a boy behind her.
+Abma got a Snapchat photo of a blond-haired girl wearing bangles, a navel ring, tattered jeans and black sneakers with black laces riding a donkey named Daisy with a boy behind her.

 Family members were up past 2 a.m. trying to "put everything back together," Abma said.

-A vet was called to check out all of the animals before the zoo could be reopened, Abma said.
+A veterinarian was due to check out all of the animals on Monday before the zoo could reopen, Abma said.

+"This is our house.
+This is our yard.
+This is our livelihood," he said.

 "Abma's Farm is a working farm," the family wrote in a Facebook post that being shared widely on Sunday.
 "Four families live here; this is our home and life.
 It is NOT a playground, especially at 11pm.